 Most jobs are posted closer to the beginning of each semester and during the school year.
-Jobs may be posted through CREATE or may be announced by the hiring department.
+All jobs will be posted on CREATE and may also be announced by the hiring department.
 The Harvard Student Employment Office also has information to help you find a job.
-Postings are also sent to the student listserv using your GSD email address.
-Admitted students cannot use FWS until they have registered and are encouraged to acclimate to their academic schedule before securing a job.
+Admitted students cannot use FWS until they have registered for courses and are encouraged to acclimate to their academic schedule before securing a job.